CommitmentorInstall

 What we promise

 We will never train on your reasons.
 We will never sell your data.
 We will never push you a notification that pretends to be an insight but is really a re-engagement.
-We will refund any slip, within 14 days, no questions asked.
+We will never hide or lengthen the “continue anyway” path; the escape is the brand.

 We will keep this software small.
 We will keep the surface area close to the original idea.
 We will publish a changelog you can read.